 \label{sec:discussion}

-\subsection{A better prediction of heavy precipitation}
+\subsection{Better prediction of heavy precipitation}

 Both the analogy criteria (Sect. \ref{sec:changes_analogy_circul}) and the performance scores (Sect. \ref{sec:influence_scores}) were improved to a greater extent for days with heavier precipitation.
-This is likely due to the fact that higher precipitation events are a consequence of atmospheric conditions with greater dynamics, such as weather disturbances, which have a well-marked temporal evolution.
-Indeed, the position of the driving elements, such as the low pressure centres and the fronts, change significantly during a day.
+This is likely attributed to the fact that higher precipitation events are a consequence of atmospheric conditions with greater dynamics such as weather disturbances, which have well-marked temporal evolution.
+Indeed, the position of the driving elements, such as the low-pressure centres and the fronts, change significantly during the course of a day.
 These situations are less numerous than anticyclonic situations, which makes it less likely to find very good analogues at the same time of the day.
-We can, therefore, expect to improve these situations with greater dynamics more significantly when introducing an MTW, as better matches to the target situation may be found.
-In contrast, days with low dynamics in the atmospheric circulation, such as anticyclonic situations, will not be radically improved by the introduction of the MTW.
+We can, therefore, expect to more significantly improve these situations with greater dynamics when introducing an MTW because better matches to the target situation may be found.
+In contrast, days with low dynamics in atmospheric circulation, such as anticyclonic situations, will not be radically improved by the introduction of the MTW.

-The MTW improved the prediction for days with heavier precipitation, and should improve the prediction of extremes due to better analogue situations, but also due to possible new extreme values resulting from 24 h totals with a certain time shift.
-However, even though the distribution of analogue precipitation values should move towards the targeted extreme, providing a better prediction, the MTW itself does not allow to predict extreme events that were not yet observed and are, therefore, not present in the archive.
-The extremes in AMs can be modelled by, for example, extrapolation of a truncated exponential or gamma distribution fitted to the analogue values \citep{Obled2002}.
-Another possible approach is by combining AMs with other methods \citep[e.g.][]{Chardon2014}.
-From this perspective, the MTW might improve the prediction of extremes as it improves the distribution of precipitation values for days with higher precipitation, on which post-treatment techniques rely.
-However, this goes beyond the scope of the present study.
+The MTW improved the prediction for days with heavier precipitation, Therefore, it should improve the prediction of extremes owing to better analogue situations and to possible new extreme values resulting from 24 h totals with a certain time shift.
+However, even though the distribution of analogue precipitation values should move towards the targeted extreme to provide better prediction, the MTW itself does not enable prediction of extreme events that were not yet observed and are therefore not present in the archive.
+The extremes in AMs can be modelled by extrapolation of a truncated exponential or gamma distribution fitted to the analogue values \citep{Obled2002}.
+Another possible approach is to combine AMs with other methods \citep[e.g.][]{Chardon2014}.
+From this perspective, the MTW might improve the prediction of extremes because it improves the distribution of precipitation values for days with higher precipitation, on which post-treatment techniques rely.
+However, this topic is beyond the scope of the present study.

 \subsection{The relationship between the MTW time step and the number of analogues}